This post may contain affiliate links. Please read my disclaimer for more information.

-The more caffeine you consume to block adenosine, the more adenosine your brain will produce.
+The more you consume to stay awake, the more adenosine your brain will produce.

-Caffeine must be consumed moderately with a healthy diet.
-Lack of sleep will only bring out the negative side-effects of caffeine.
+Lack of sleep will only bring out the negative effects of caffeine.
 So, drink it when you need to get rid of unwanted tiredness in the morning or afternoon.

 Don’t consume coffee at night or when you are excessively drained emotionally, physically, and mentally.
 Rest is equally essential for your body, and your brain will do everything to provide it to you every day.

 Too much of anything is never good.
 When you consume too much, you allow your brain to adapt to it.